PhD in Rhetoric, Writing, and Culture

 - Demonstrate a trajectory for continued growth as a professional, including a sustainable research, writing, and teaching agenda

-100% of our graduates have found full-time positions as writing program administrators and tenure-track faculty in English and Communications departments.
+Our graduates most typically move into positions as writing program administrators and faculty in English and Communications departments.
 Click here to read some of our students' success stories.

 The PhD program requires 90 credits beyond the baccalaureate degree and a minimum of 60 graduate credits beyond the MA.